GENERAL - Sulfur-containing fatty acid (with carboxyl group) and thioalcohol (with thiol group)

-- Occurs as (interconvertible)
+- Occurs as (interchangeable)

 - Dihydrolipoic acid DHLA (reduced form)